AnyLog-co/documentation/training/advanced/Network setup - Part I.md

 ```

 ## Deploy Master
-A _master node_ is an alternative option to the blockchain, where metadata will reside on a dedicated AnyLog node.
+A _master node_ is an alternative to the blockchain.
+With a master node, the metadata is updated into and retrieved from
+ a dedicated AnyLog node.

 1. Set license key - this step is done automatically, if set as environment variable
 ```anylog